 The interstellar stuff that provided the building blocks for the solar system billions of years ago was relatively homogenous – a simple cloud of interstellar gas, dust and ice.
 Yet the most striking feature of our solar system today is the great diversity among its planets, moons, asteroids and comets.
 How did that come to be?
 Answering that question becomes the goal of the Genesis mission, which sends a spacecraft to collect samples of the solar wind – particles that continuously stream outward from the sun – and bring them to Earth for analysis.
 The sample return capsule's landing in Utah turns out harder than planned when its parachute doesn't open, yet many sample collectors are successfully recovered.
 Researchers spend years analyzing the samples, and in 2011 announce that they show the sun and inner planets formed out of different basic materials.

-Spirit and Opportunity, two rovers capable of traveling farther than any before them, are launched to Mars where they arrive in January 2004, beginning a planned 90-day investigation of Mars' climate and water history.
+Launched on June 10, 2003, Spirit and Opportunity, two rovers capable of traveling farther than any before them, arrive at Mars three weeks apart in January 2004, beginning their planned 90-day investigations of Mars' climate and water history.
 Exploring on opposite sides of the planet, the robotic geologists equipped with cameras, a microscopic imager and other tools far outlast their life expectancy, journeying more than 25 miles (43 kilometers) combined, and discover signs of a once wet Mars.
-Opportunity, still roving after eight years of exploration, also finds strong evidence that conditions on the Red Planet could have been suitable for sustaining microbial life.
+Opportunity, still roving today, also finds strong evidence that conditions on the Red Planet could have been suitable for sustaining microbial life.

 The twin satellites of the Gravity Recovery and Climate Experiment (GRACE) mission, precisely measure the effects of shifting water on Earth’s gravity field, and map the transfer of water within and among land masses, oceans and ice sheets.
 A partnership between NASA and the German Aerospace Center, GRACE measures Earth’s gravity field by tracking the separation between the two satellites with an accuracy of less than a few tenths of the width of a human hair.
 The mission improves scientists’ understanding of how oceans circulate, how water is stored on land and how glaciers change.
 Grace also lays the groundwork for NASA’s Gravity Recovery and Interior Laboratory (GRAIL) mission, which maps the moon’s gravitational field.